meganlavengood/timbre-class/docs/_posts/2024-02-06-orchestration.md

 Please listen extensively to both movements and to the whole work.
 While your analytical focus should be on your assigned movement, you should know the whole piece well.

-Please submit some kind of written work in your `homework submit` folder that represents your preparation for the discussion. **This will count as your homework submission for Week 7.**
+**By class time on Tuesday,** please submit some kind of written work in your `homework submit` folder that represents your preparation for the discussion.
+Note that this is a different deadline than normal homework submissions. **This will count as your homework submission for Week 7.**

 In class on Tuesday, I hope we can have a robust discussion of what you all found and how you were able to use the readings to help you.
 I will be paying special attention to everyone's participation in this week!

 ## How you might apply each of the readings so far

-I've ordered this from most to least easy to implement (in my estimation).
+I've ordered this from easiest to to implement (in my estimation).

 1. McAdams et al 2022
    1. Parse the score into auditory streams and annotate the score to show these streams